 12. Take a deep breath.

 Can we meditate our acne away?
 Not quite, but taking a minute to slow down might help.
 Acne is the result of a hormonal imbalance, which triggers the sebaceous glands to produce more oil than is necessary.
 Testosterone has been known to trigger such a response, and the stress hormone cortisol, which runs along the testosterone pathway, is often seen in tandem with breakouts, according to a Huffington Post report.

-In other words, keeping stress triggers low can’t hurt, which of course is easier said than done while traveling (especially with family!).
-But if you feel like you need a blissed-out retreat to unwind and de-stress, worry not!
-Even taking two minutes for some deep inhales and exhales can go a long way in keeping cortisol levels down, so just do your best and take a few nice big belly breaths whenever and wherever you can.
+In other words, keeping stress triggers low can’t hurt, which of course is easier said than done while traveling (especially with family).
+But if you feel like you need a blissed-out retreat to unwind and de-stress, even taking two minutes for some deep inhales and exhales can go a long way.
+It’ll help keep your cortisol levels down, therefore keeping excess oil production which can lead to acne — less likely.

 Travel safe & have fun!

 It might be easier said than done, but when it comes to maintaining acne-prone skin, our best shot at creating healthy habits is to stick to our regimens, stay positive, and take care of our bodies by sleeping and staying hydrated.